 Q. 11-20 -- What if I cannot afford to hire a lawyer to file a bankruptcy case?

 Bankruptcy is a complex process and there are many legal and factual matters to consider in deciding whether a bankruptcy case should be filed.
 While a person can file an individual case pro se, the procedural rules and requirements and the substantive legal issues make any such case extremely hard to complete and to permit a discharge to be obtained.
 If you cannot afford to hire an attorney, you may be able to obtain assistance in certain circumstances, if you qualify, by contacting one of the entities listed below.
-For a convenient tool to find which legal aid provider serves your county or zip code, try: https://www.lsc.gov/what-legal-aid/find-legal-aid.
+Use this convenient tool to find which legal aid provider serves your county or zip code.

 - Houston Volunteer Lawyers (Primarily Harris County)

 - Lone Star Legal Aid (Houston and Greater Southeast Texas)